Suhail270/AY-CRM/README.md

         DB_HOST=localhost
         DB_PORT=

 The above will be what you'll be modelling your database on.
 Remember you'll need to create a database, a user and grant permission to the user.
+The database being used is PostgreSQL.

-You may define your own database or set it up according to how I did.
+Set your database up according to how I did for the sake of consistency and to avoid conflicts.

 If you face an error like this: ***django.core.exceptions.ImproperlyConfigured: Set the SECRET_KEY environment variable***, chances are that your error lies in line 26 of settings.py.
 Uncommenting that line should make your project work.

-I do encourage you to fork this project and play around with it to get a feel of it and the various functionalities I have implemented within it.
+I do encourage you to clone this project and play around with it to get a feel of it and the various functionalities I have implemented within it.

 Feel free to reach out to me in case of any doubts or clarifications :)